hairizuanbinnoorazman/gcpugsg/content/about/_index.md

 ## Additional Tools for Speakers

+The below are some tools that speakers can potentially use to spice up their talks

 - Slido
-  Slido is a tool to provide polling/question and answer feature https://www.sli.do/
+  Slido is a tool to provide polling/question and answer feature
+  https://www.sli.do/
 - Google Data GIF
-  A tool to provide a animated vizualization to showcase points in a dataset https://datagifmaker.withgoogle.com/
+  A tool to provide a animated vizualization to showcase points in a dataset
+  https://datagifmaker.withgoogle.com/